Brief, audible glimpses, recorded throughout the UK's flagship Wildfowl & Wetlands Trust reserve on the edge of the Severn Estuary.

-Twelve months in the making and the first project of its kind for the Wildfowl & Wetlands Trust, Slimbridge abandons the more curatorial, library-focused methodologies of wildlife sound recording in pursuit of experiences; hidden sounds, encountered during moments of transition and flux.
+Twelve months in the making and the first project of its kind for the Wildfowl & Wetlands Trust, Slimbridge was built around the pursuit of fleeting audible glimpses: brief sonic experiences, revealed during moments of transition and flux.

-Recorded throughout the main WWT Slimbridge wetland reserve, the unique sound portraits making up the project were mostly captured using small, omnidirectional microphones attached to/concealed within a range of objects and surfaces: reeds, trees, hedges, fences and walls were all utilised, bringing unique sets of challenges in terms of microphone placement, camouflage and protection from the ever-changing weather around the Severn Estuary.
+Recorded throughout the main WWT Slimbridge wetland reserve, the unique sound portraits making up the project were mostly captured using small, omnidirectional microphones attached to (and sometimes concealed within) a range of objects and surfaces.
+Reeds, trees, hedges, fences and walls were all exploited, bringing unique sets of challenges relating to microphone placement, camouflage and protection from the ever-changing weather around the Severn Estuary.

-We are an inescapable part of this, and whilst human activity is often perceived as a hindrance to wildlife sound recording, I found myself taking advantage of anthropogenic sound on several occasions to contextualise my work and offer a better-developed, more representative sense of place.
+We are an inescapable, sounding part of them.
+Whilst human activity is often perceived as a hindrance in many wildlife sound recording situations, I found myself taking advantage of human-generated sound throughout the project to contextualise my work and offer a better-developed, more representative sense of place.

 Years from now, I hope Slimbridge serves as an incentive for others to explore what still exists, as opposed to a preservation or record of what can no longer be heard.